-- Adoption of an SPD for the site in close collaboration with the main landowners that promotes the delivery of a high quality, high density, new neighbourhood that deliver new homes and jobs for the local community, including a high proportion of Community Housing (Affordable Housing).
-The SPD also promotes the quick delivery of high-quality schemes on the site. - Early engagement on the site engagement throughout 2019, including drop-in sessions in March 2019, workshops and developer led site visits in July 2019 and two rounds of Built ID polls. - Further engagement on SPD content Autumn 2020. - Draft SPD published in April 2021 with associated public consultation running from 12 April to 24 May 2021. - Adoption of SPD in July 2021. - Develop a new site allocation in the NLPR.
+- Kensal Canalside SPD adopted on 7 July 2021 promotes the delivery of a high quality, high density, new neighbourhood that delivers new homes and jobs for the local community, including a high proportion of Community Housing (Affordable Housing).
+The SPD also promotes the quick delivery of high-quality schemes on the site. - Development of a new site allocation in the NLPR.